phoenixlai833/Joey-Phoenix/docs/configuration.md

 nav_order: 2
 ---
 # Installing Express.js
-This step will walk you through the process of installing the express.js library for your project.
+This step will walk you through the process of starting a new Workspace and installing the Express.js library for your project.

 ### Step 1: Open the Visual Studio Code software